-The potential for suicide is there for adolescents and adults who suffer from POTS.
+The potential for suicide is real for adolescents and adults who suffer from POTS.
 While those with POTS don’t have higher proportions of mental health issues than the general population, the suffering that is a part of moderate to severe POTS can lead to thoughts about ending their suffering.
 In the general population, suicide is the second leading cause of death for people ages 15-24.
-If you or anyone you know is having suicidal thoughts, please seek immediate professional help, call the Suicide Prevention Lifeline at 1-800-273-TALK, or text HOPELINE at 741741 with the word "start" to get the assistance that you need.
+If you or anyone you know is having suicidal thoughts, please seek immediate professional help, call the Suicide Prevention Lifeline at 988, or text HOPELINE at 741741 with the word "start" to get the assistance that you need.

 Tips for family and friends

 Believe them.
 The BEST thing you can do for a person with POTS is BELIEVE THEM when they talk about their symptoms or the way they are feeling.
 POTS is an invisible illness – that means that you can’t look and see their level of suffering.
 When most people get sick, they have a fever, swollen glands, or runny nose that allows others to see that they are not feeling well.
 That is not the case for people living with invisible illnesses like POTS.
 What does it look like if a person is dizzy?
 Can you assess their level of fatigue without feeling it yourself?
 What does neuropathic pain look like to the outside observer?
 You can examine their legs, but there is no cut, no swelling or warm sensation, but the pain is real and can be severe.
 Believe them!

 Stay in contact.
 Some people with POTS are housebound and isolated.
 This includes many adolescents with POTS who resort to homeschooling, partial days at school, and withdrawal from many activities due to their symptoms.
 This is not their choice.
 Sending the occasional text message or email can do wonders.
 Pick up the phone once in a while to let them know you still care.
 Human contact is important for everyone, but particularly for the chronically ill.